jfree/orson-charts/README.md

 - support for PDF, SVG, PNG and JPG export of charts for reporting;
 - a clean and well-documented API with a high degree of chart configurability.

 Orson Charts is very easy to use, and includes comprehensive Javadocs.
 It is licensed under the terms of the GNU General Public License version 3 or later.
 For companies that do not wish to be bound by the terms of the GPLv3, a commercial license can be purchased from Object Refinery Limited.
 The license permits royalty-free redistribution of the Orson Charts runtime jar file.
 Orson Charts requires JDK/JRE 1.6 or later.
-To use Orson Charts with JavaFX requires the Orson Charts FX extension project (and JDK/JRE 1.8 or later.
+To use Orson Charts with JavaFX requires the Orson Charts FX extension project (and JDK/JRE 1.8 or later).

 Documentation